guillermoamaral/Webside/README.md

-# Smalltalk Web IDE
+# Webside
-Smalltalk IDE implemented using ReactJS and Material-UI
+Smalltalk IDE for the web, implemented using ReactJS and Material-UI